Hugh472/ChatterBox/README.md

 <!-- This is the edited manifest.xml for our project-->

 This is the EC327 Group project called Chatterbox.
-Enjoy!